-- ✓ Pay for performance: Our compensation program for NEOs emphasizes variable pay over fixed pay, with approximately 70% of each NEO's target compensation linked to our financial or market results. - Retain meaningful stock ownership guidelines: Our expectations for ownership align executives' interests with those of our shareholders, and all NEOs have exceeded their targets. - Mitigate undue risk: We have caps on potential performance-based bonus payments, a clawback policy on performance-based compensation and active and engaged oversight and risk management systems, including those related to compensation-related risk. - ✓ Engage an independent compensation consulting firm: The CPCC's consultant does not provide any other services to the Company. - ✓ Apply conservative post-employment and change in control provisions. - Limit accelerated vesting: Our equity plan provides for accelerated vesting of equity awards after a change in control only if an executive is involuntarily terminated by the Company or resigns for good reason, a provision referred to as a "double trigger." - Restrict pledging activity: All Executive Officers are subject to pre-clearance requirements and restrictions. - Receive strong shareholder support: Each year since 2011, more than 90% of the votes cast have been supportive of our compensation programs.
+Pay for performance: Our compensation program for NEOs emphasizes variable pay over fixed pay, with approximately 70% of each NEO's target compensation listed to surface a market results. linked to our financial or market results

+- ÜRetain meaningful stock ownership guidelines: Our expectations for ownership align executives' interests with those of our shareholders, and all NEOs have exceeded their targets. - Witigate undue risk: We have caps on potential performance-based bonus payments, a clawback policy on performance-based compensation and active and engaged oversight and risk management systems, including those related to compensation-related risk. - Ü Engage an independent compensation consulting firm: The CPCC's consultant does not provide any other services to the Company. - Apply conservative post-employment and change in control provisions. - ÜLimit accelerated vesting: Our equity plan provides for accelerated vesting of equity awards after a change in control only if an executive is involuntarily terminated by the Company or resigns for good reason, a provision referred to as a "double trigger." - Restrict pledging activity: All Executive Officers are subject to pre-clearance requirements and restrictions - Ü Receive strong shareholder support: Each year since 2011, more than 90% of the votes cast have been supportive of our compensation programs.